ethereum-optimism/SUPs/README.md

 submissions and confirming their technical feasibility and desirability.
 It is an iterative process with the goal of progressing SUPs to `Eligible` status.
 The SUP's Champion is responsible for ensuring that progress is made.
-Note that this part of the proces is not yet tightly defined, and will be evolved to ensure that it is effective.
+Note that this part of the process is not yet tightly defined, and will be evolved to ensure that it is effective.

 Design Review discussion will take place in the open: in public GitHub comments